Necessary and sufficient condition for hysteresis in the mathematical model of the cell type regulation of \textit{Bacillus subtilis}: Introduction

-The output of this system is the cell type, which corresponds to a matrix producer and motile cell when $S$ is high and low, respectively (Fig.~\ref{fig:1}A).
-Sporulation is initiated when $S$ exhibits continuously high values; however, this aspect was not considered in this work.
-Instead, this work was focused on examining the switch between the migrating (planktonic) and non-migrating (biofilm) states \citep{RN263,RN343,RN327,RN106,RN325}.
-The inputs of the cell state control system include the external environmental conditions and auto-inducing signals that represent the cell density.
-Among such signals, one corresponds to a small peptide ComX secreted by \textit{B. subtilis} cells.
-In the following text, the concentration of this peptide is denoted as $X$, and it is an external parameter input from $C$ to the cell type regulation system \eqref{eq:SHAC}.
 The curve of the set of equilibrium points of \eqref{eq:SHAC} can be divided into two types pertaining to the increase and decrease in $X$, indicating that the cell state (for example, $S$) is monotonic and non-monotonic (Figs.~\ref{fig:1}B and C), respectively.
 In the latter case, the curve is an S-shaped curve with two turning points.
 Specifically, there exist two cases in which the cell type control is not hysteretic (Fig.~\ref{fig:1}B) and hysteretic (Fig.~\ref{fig:1}C), which pertains to the increase/decrease in the cell density signal $X$, respectively.
 In general, the hysteretic control is necessary to facilitate the biofilm life cycle or concentric colony formation.
-When hysteresis exists in the choice of cell state, in the context of an increase and decrease in $X$, a life cycle for the cell population occurs as follows: (Migration phase) The cell density information $X$ at the growth front of the cell population decreases as it disperses in the motility state, and the state switches to the matrix-production state when the concentration falls below a certain threshold $X_1$.
+When there is hysteresis regarding the increase or decrease of $X$ with respect to the choice of cell state, a life cycle for the cell population occurs as follows: (Migration phase) The cell density information $X$ at the growth front of the cell population decreases as it disperses in the motility state, and the state switches to the matrix-production state when the concentration falls below a certain threshold $X_1$.
 (Growth phase) As the cell population grows and matures in the matrix production state, $X$ increases, and when it exceeds a certain threshold $X_2 \left( >X_1 \right)$, the state switches to the motility state.
-In this regard, the objective of this study was to classify the presence or absence of hysteresis in the selection of such cell states through certain parameters.
-Furthermore, the mechanism to control the state of the cells and cell populations in response to environmental conditions was discussed.
+In this regard, the objective of this study is to classify the presence or absence of hysteresis in the selection of such cell states through certain parameters.
+Furthermore, the mechanism to control the state of the cells and cell populations in response to environmental conditions is discussed.